JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

 ![output](/assets/images/annotation_lab/aws/output.png)

-Now, to access the NLP Lab, you go to the CloudFront URL and log in with username “admin” and passwd equal to the EC2 Instance ID noted earlier.
+Now, to access the NLP Lab, you go to the CloudFront URL and log in with username “admin” and password equal to the EC2 Instance ID noted earlier.

 ## Azure Marketplace